Oil hits highest in a year on growth hopes, OPEC+ cuts

 Further boosting the market, a weekly supply report showed a drop in U.S. crude inventories to their lowest since March, suggesting that output cuts by OPEC+ producers are having the desired effect.
 [EIA/S]

+However, the oil rig count, an early indicator of future output, has risen for five straight months.
+Latest weekly data from Baker Hughes is due at 1 p.m..[RIG/U]

-Additional reporting by Sonali Paul in Melbourne, Roslan Khasawneh and Koustav Samanta in Singapore; Editing by Jason Neely, David Goodman and Emelia Sithole-Matarise
+Additional reporting by Alex Lawler in London, Sonali Paul in Melbourne, Roslan Khasawneh and Koustav Samanta in Singapore; Editing by Marguerita Choy and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.